edictlab/RIAdemo/README.md

 ## Clone the Git project

+Install `git` if you haven't done it already.
+Issue the following command for Ubuntu or similar for other operating system:

+      $ sudo apt-get install git

 In order to download the demo application we need to issue the appropriate `git clone` command.

       $ git clone git://github.com/edictlab/RIAdemo.git